hanselcarter/autocomplete-component/README.md

 ## How to run app

-In the project directory, you can run:
+In the project directory run in order:

 ### `npm install`